 “You learn – in time – how to move forward,” says singer/songwriter Alisa Turner in an article in Homelife magazine.
 “But you will always carry that grief, because you carry what’s worth carrying.
 You carry the things you love.”

 It’s important to know yourself.
-How did you deal with grief after losing someone you love in the past?
-Some people automatically default to numb feelings.
-Others are immediately emotional and responsive.
-If you normally feel numb after a shocking experience, then your current numbness may just be how you roll.
-But, if your emotional numbness is causing long-term problems in your life and relationship then it may need more careful attention.
+If you’ve lost a loved one before, how long did you feel numb for after the death?
+Some people take months to start feeling normal – or as close to normal as they’ll get after a loved one dies.
+Other people feel numb for a few days and bounce back rather quickly.
+Some people are immediately emotional and responsive.
+If you normally feeling numb after a death or shocking experience, then your current numbness may just be part of your makeup.
+But if your emotional numbness is causing long-term problems in your life and relationships, then it may need more careful attention.

-Give your feelings space and time to change
+2. Give your feelings space and time to change

-Listen for the heartbeat of Jesus
+3. Listen for God’s heartbeat

 The only man who never experienced emotional numbness was Jesus, God’s own Son.
 He grieved, got angry, worshipped, and loved.
 He was alive in ways we can only imagine — and He invites us to taste His joy, peace, and freedom!

-Learn the physiological reason for numb feelings
+4. Learn the physiological reason for numb feelings

 A traumatic loss of someone you love has life-changing effects on how you live, move, and even breathe.
 Feeling numb when someone you love dies is part of a healthy physiological reaction to loss.
-The more you learn about how your body and brain protects itself from overwhelming pain, the easier it’ll be to handle emotional numbness.
+The more you learn about how your body and brain protects itself from overwhelming pain, the easier it’ll be to handle the numbness.